 A simple solution that saves money by avoiding repeat buying.

 And that’s it!
-If you start now I promise before you know it you will be able to check off most of your gift-giving list!
+By creating a list now and breaking them down into bite-sized pieces, you will turn a pretty overwhelming project into a simple and even fun smaller one, and before you know it you will be able to check off most of your gift-giving list!

 There is nothing more satisfying than knowing a large chunk of my shopping is completed early and at huge savings.
 This is also my recipe for a stress-free holiday!